brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 The convention-based approach **trims down the required code or configuration** to whatever “strays from the established path,” a path crystallized by the tool’s elected conventions.
 Follow these, and you’ll have next to nothing to write or customize; get custom, and you’ll have to write code or use settings for your specific needs.

-The advantage is clear: **brevity and expressiveness** of your content, that doesn't include anything superfluous.
-The drawback: for anyone who hasn't read the docs (and developers *loathe* reading the docs, as they apparently all expect instant knowledge), this feels a bit like “black-box magic.”
+The advantage is clear: **brevity and expressiveness** of your content, that doesn’t include anything superfluous.
+The drawback: for anyone who hasn’t read the docs (and developers *loathe* reading the docs, as they apparently all expect instant knowledge), this feels a bit like “black-box magic.”

 **Brunch relies on solid conventions, reducing your configuration needs to the bare minimum.**